htcondor/snakemake-executor-plugin-htcondor/examples/job-wrapper/README.md

 ### Some common scenarios where job wrapper script is not needed:

 - Your workflow uses containers
-- You use a shared-file-system where compute nodes (EP) have the same environment as the access point (AP)
+- You use a shared file-system where the execution point (EP) has the same environment as the access point (AP)
 - All dependencies are transferred via HTCondor's file transferring system

 ### Illustration